teigen30/PNAImageClassification/README.md

 **Repository Navigation**

 ```
 ├── README.md                                   <- The top-level README for reviewers of this project.
 ├── Jen                                         <- Notebook containing work from Jen S
 ├── Jennifer C                                  <- Notebook containing work from Jennifer C
-├── final_notebook.pdf           <- Final combined notebook with EDA, Visualizations, Explanations, Model Iterations, and our Final Model.
+├── PneumoniaXrayClassification.ipynb           <- Final combined notebook with EDA, Visualizations, Explanations, Model Iterations, and our Final Model.
 ├── images                                      <- Contains images used for README.md and notebook.
 ├── presentation.pdf                            <- PDF of the Canva presentation.
 ├── utils.py                                    <- Helpful functions to use in our final notebook
 ├── utils2.py                                   <- Helpful functions to use in our final notebook
 ├── utils3.py                                   <- Helpful functions to use in our final notebook
 └── utils20.py                                  <- Helpful functions to use in our final notebook
 ```